ci-compass/cicf/week08-cloud-computing/README.md

 (recursive) flag here.
 For copying just one file, we do not need to use the `-r` flag.

-Note that the above is a short-cut for the longer command below.
+Note that the above is a shortcut for the longer command below.
 Since `ssh` and `scp` are part of the same suite of tools, they use the same configuration file, so we get to type less.
 It also helps that the home directory on the remote host is the default destination